 - Friendly & informative tour guide

 - Snacks and drinks

-One plus about this full-day mid-range tour to visit the 12 Apostles is that in order ot arrive for sunset, you don’t need to leave Melbourne early in the morning!
+One plus about this full-day mid-range tour to visit the 12 Apostles is that in order to arrive for sunset, you don’t need to leave Melbourne early in the morning!
 (And you miss the traffic!)
-There are six pick up points in central Melbourne, including the Crown Promenade.
+There is six pick-up points in central Melbourne, including the Crown Promenade.
 The tour uses a mini-bus for up to 24 people.
 It travels through several of the towns and villages on the Great Ocean Road and as far as Loch Ard Gorge.
 Finally, the tour visits the 12 Apostles in time for sunset, before returning to Melbourne.

 Travellers wanting to be guided through this beautiful part of Australia and see the 12 Apostles at sunset, rather than driving themselves.

 - Pick-up and drop off from selected hotels

 - All entrance fees

 - Translation app in 16 languages (links provided after the booking)

 - Food and drinks

 Best Two-Day Tour From Melbourne of the 12 Apostles